Which functional groups correspond to the characteristic peaks of the infrared spectrum (IR) of polyether polyols?

 5. Summary and analysis

-Through the analysis of the characteristic peaks of the infrared spectrum of polyether polyols, the main functional groups in the molecule can be clearly identified, such as hydroxyl (-OH), ether bond (-O-) and so on.
-The position, intensity and morphological changes of these characteristic peaks can help researchers to further infer the molecular structure, judge the purity of molecules, and even be used for real-time monitoring in quality control and production process.
-Therefore, infrared spectrum analysis is of great significance in the research and application of polyether polyols.
+Through the analysis of the characteristic peaks of the infrared spectrum of polyether polyols, the main functional groups in the molecule is able to be clearly identified, such as hydroxyl (-OH), ether bond (-O-) and so on.
+Furthermore The position, intensity and morphological changes of these characteristic peaks is able to help researchers to further infer the molecular structure, judge the purity of molecules, and even be applied to real-time monitoring in condition manage and manufacturing process.
+Pretty interesting, huh?.
+Therefore, infrared spectrum analysis is of great signifiis able toce in the research and consumption of polyether polyols.
+The infrared spectrum characteristic peaks of polyether polyols are closely related to the functional groups in their molecular structures.
+In particular Through systematic analysis and research, the chemical characteristics of polyether polyols and their performance in practical applications is able to be deeply understood.